Should you pay an inflated entrance fee to a tourist area?

 - Bhaktapur is whopping great 1100 rupees to foreigners or 100 for SAARC/ Chinese. (rumored to rise very soon)

-- Patan is 200 rupees for foreigners or 25 rupees for SAARC (again rumored to rise soon).
+200rupees for foreigners or 25 rupees for SAARC (again rumored to rise soon – it went to 500 and is soon to rise again).

 - Swayanbunath is 200 rupees for foreigners and Chinese while SAARC are charged 50 rupees.